 1. Appreciate the people who do check in and allow yourself to talk with them openly.

-Often, there’s a stage in grief when you fill your life with things that will take your mind away from what has happened.
+Often initially, you may fill your life with things that will take your mind away from what has happened.
 You go see friends, you throw yourself into work, or you become involved in a relationship.
-You say yes to every invitation you receive.
+You accept every invitation you receive.
 You’re exhausted and you may even realize what you’re doing.
 But you’re compelled to do it.

 In time, know it’s better to stop and face what’s waiting for you.
 It can feel more lonely to to be running away than standing still.